 We are exposed to market risks related to fluctuations in interest rates on the outstanding variable rate debt.
-As of November 25, 2017, we had \$279.8 million outstanding under our Term Loan, subject to variable interest rates.
+As of February 24, 2018, we had \$260.0 million outstanding under our Term Loan, subject to variable interest rates.
 This risk is partially mitigated through an interest rate swap contract as detailed below.

 Under terms of the Credit Agreement, we were previously required to maintain interest rate swaps to manage our interest rate exposure related to the variable component of interest cost on the Term Loan.
 In accordance with this requirement, we entered into an interest swap contract on January 23, 2017, to effectively convert \$200.0 million of the Term Loan balance to a fixed rate.
-The notional amount of the swap is reduced to \$170.0 million on December 8, 2017, \$120.0 million on December 10, 2018, and

-\$60.0 million on December 9, 2019.
+The notional amount of the swap reduced to \$170.0 million on December 8, 2017 and will be reduced to \$120.0 million on December 10, 2018 and \$60.0 million on December 9, 2019.
 The swap contract expires on December 8, 2020.
-A hypothetical one percentage point increase in interest rates on the Term Loan would increase our interest expense (after consideration of the interest rate swap) for 2018 by approximately \$0.8 million.
-Due to the floor of 1% on LIBOR for the Term Loan, a 1% decrease could only decrease to the floor for the variable rate, resulting in a decrease in interest expense (after consideration of the interest rate swap) for 2018 of \$0.2 million.
-As discussed in Note 1: Basis of Presentation - Subsequent Events, the requirement to hedge a portion of the Term Loan B floating rate interest exposure was removed through an amendment to the ABL.
+A hypothetical one percentage point increase in interest rates on the Term Loan would increase our interest expense (after consideration of the interest rate swap) for 2018 by approximately \$0.9 million.
+Due to the floor of 1.0% on LIBOR for the Term Loan, a 1.0% decrease could only decrease to the floor for the variable rate, resulting in a decrease in interest expense (after consideration of the interest rate swap) for 2018 of \$0.5 million.
+As discussed in Note 5: Derivatives, Investments and Fair Value Measurements, the requirement to hedge a portion of the Term Loan floating rate interest exposure was removed through an amendment to the ABL.